How to Do an SEO Page Audit and Skyrocket Your Rankings

 Upgrade Your On-Page SEO

 Improving your on-page SEO tackles several aspects.
 You don’t have to focus on all your pages in this step.
-Instead, the pages that matter are the ones
+Instead, the pages that matter are the ones:

-Updating Page
+Updating Pages

 Aside from information, keyword trends also change.
 Conduct a traffic review of relevant keywords and add high-ranking ones to your text.